-First off, I have the stock in front of me knowing it could give me a trade, so my eye is on it.
+My watchlist helps me keep track of the stocks I like.
+I have the list in front of me knowing it could give me a trade, so my eye is on it.

-And most importantly I have a plan for it.
+And most importantly I have a plan for each one.
 I know what levels I like and what I want to see.
 So when it happens, I’m ready.

 By scanning for stocks matching my trade parameters and adding them to a watchlist for the next day, I come into the morning prepared.